Mo7ammedFarahat/Long-Read-Assembly/README.md

-## BYOD workshop 21th-25th Oct 2024, Cape Town - South Africa
+## Human Pangenome BYOD workshop 21st-25th Oct 2024, Cape Town - South Africa

 Note: Material used to prepare for the workshop was extracted from https://genomicsaotearoa.github.io/long-read-assembly/